t-will-gillis/t-will-gillis/README.md

 <h1 align="center">Hello world, I'm Will</h1>

-<p>I am a software developer with interests in back end development, cloud optimization, data analytics, and machine-learning.
+<p>I am a software developer with interests in python, back end development, cloud optimization, data analytics, and machine-learning.
 My current activities include studying for the AWS Solutions Architect Associate Certificate, becoming adept in Django, and contributing to Hack for LA. </p>